segmentstream-com/segmentstream-com.github.io/_docs/for-analyst/manual-imports.md

 Processing is automatic, it can take up to 24 hours, after which the data will appear in BigQuery.

-The contents of the files will be written to a table with the name `custom_costs`, in the project and dataset configured in the DDManager Streaming integration settings.
+The contents of the files will be written to a table with the name `customCosts`, in the project and dataset configured in the DDManager Streaming integration settings.

 The following steps have to be taken to view the DDManager Streaming integration current project and dataset: